 - and fundamentally have a positive effect as a coach.

 These skills are not easily achieved and need to be built over a long period of time.
-The nature of the ITU coaching courses reflects this, and it should be evident that the structure and nature of each course builds upon but is different from its predecessor.
+The nature of the World Triathlon coaching courses reflects this, and it should be evident that the structure and nature of each course builds upon but is different from its predecessor.
 The pathway overview document describes the key differences between the course for coaches and NFs, to enable them to ascertain the best way to interact with the courses.

 For more information please visit our coach education documents page.

 - 2021 World Triathlon Technical Officials Level 2 Revalidation E-Seminar World Triathlon • 19 Apr, 2021

 - 2021 Frankfurt DTU-World Triathlon Technical Officials Level 1 Seminar (ATOEP) Germany • 23 Apr, 2021